Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: AI Technology: State of the Art

 RNNs can be regarded as a deep generative architecture since they can be considered as several non-linear neuron layers between the input layer and the output layer in an unfolded fashion \cite{48}.
-The length of RNN is highly correlated to the length of data sequence and thus RNNs are well suitable for modelling the data sequence with text data or audio time series.
+The length of an RNN is highly correlated with the length of the data sequence and thus RNNs are well suitable for modelling text data or audio time series.
 This is based on the RNN training procedure where the training process is performed from the interactions between multilayer perceptrons in a feedback loop.
 That means the hidden layer is chained with the others via a loop to create a chained training structure.
 This operation is based on the memory capability of each neuron to store information of computation from the previous data input.
-Some RNN-based wireless applications can be fault detection in wireless sensor networks \cite{49}, wireless channel modelling \cite{50}.
+Some RNN-based wireless applications can be fault detection in wireless sensor networks \cite{49} and wireless channel modelling \cite{50}.